How is a website built? The 7 phases of web development

 - Instant messaging (Slack, Teams) — quick questions, daily coordination

-- Email — official approvals, documents
+- Email — official approvals and documents

-The Art of Feedback
+The art of feedback

 Helpful feedback: